dotnet/AspNetCore.Docs/aspnetcore/fundamentals/websockets.md

   * Linux
   * macOS

-* <b>Exception</b>: If your app runs on Windows with IIS, or with WebListener, you must use:
+* **Exception**: If your app runs on Windows with IIS, or with WebListener, you must use:

   * Windows 8 / Windows Server 2012 or later
   * IIS 8 / IIS 8 Express